SDSS-IV MaNGA: the physical origin of off-galaxy H$\alpha$ blobs in the local Universe: intensity maps

 \section{\ha\ intensity maps}

 \autoref{fig:ha_flux} shows the \ha\ intensity maps of our sample galaxies.
 Compared with the contour plots, these maps better reflect the peaks and valleys of the spatial distribution of the \ha\ intensity.
-We note that the \ha\ emission in the southwest of system 3 is from another galaxy partly enclosed by the hexagonal footprint.
-The concentrated \ha\ emission in the south of system 13 comes from a foreground star.
+We note that he concentrated \ha\ emission in the south of system 4 comes from a foreground star.
+The \ha\ emission in the southwest of system 8 is from another galaxy partly enclosed by the hexagonal footprint.